25 Famous Temples In Kerala That Showcase Its Heritage In 2025!

 Image Credits: Vibitha vijay for Wikimedia Commons

 Mannarasala Nagaraja Temple is known for being the most popular temple dedicated to the Serpent God named Nagaraj.
-This temple is nestled in the massive forest area and considered to be the largest one in the entire state.
-Serpent Gods are believed to bless the infertile women that visit the temple.
-The women who bear children post their visit to the temple are asked to return and pay gratitude to God.
+This temple is nestled in a massive forest area and is considered to be the largest one in the entire state.
+Serpent Gods are believed to bless the infertile women who visit the temple.
+The women who bear children after their visit to the temple are asked to return and pay gratitude to God.
 One can observe around 30,000 images of snakes on the walls of this temple.
-Every devotee with a wish brings one photo of a snake along and places it at the temple.
-It is among the intriguing temples in Kerala.
+Every devotee with a wish brings one photo of a snake and places it at the temple.
+It is among the most intriguing temples in Kerala.

 24. Lokanarkavu Temple, Villiappally